rchicoli/docker-log-elasticsearch/.github/ISSUE_TEMPLATE.md

 Please use the following questions as a guideline for an easier understanding of the issue without further inquiry.
-Thank you.

 ### Docker version